(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Core Topic: Prompts for self-learning and research.

-Classes Covered: Tutorial generation, open source exploration, paper summary→code, algorithm learning, automated learning roadmaps.
+Classes covered: Tutorial generation, open source exploration, paper summary→code, algorithm learning, automated learning roadmap.

-Covered Classes: Failure analysis, log-based error detection, performance monitoring, batch scripts, emergency patch code.
+Topics Covered: Failure analysis, log-based error investigation, performance monitoring, batch scripts, emergency patch code.

-Topics Covered: Accessibility standards, multilingual i18n, user feedback integration, A/B testing code, UI animations.
+Topics Covered: Accessibility standards, multilingual i18n, user feedback implementation, A/B testing code, UI animations.

 Key Topic: Industry-specific customized prompts.